DUE TO HIGH DEMAND, THIS TEA IS SOLD OUT.

 – The secret is simple, young man.
 The tea leaves from which this tea cake is made are all premium grade Menghai large-leaf tea bushes.
 These leaves are special, and after processing, they give off the sweetest scents — sweet glutinous rice, jujube, and honey.

-This tea is from Bulang Mountain and was made in the spring of 2013 by applying 'one bud with two leaves' plucking standard to premium grade Menghai large-leaf tea bushes.
-The iconic feature of this ripe pu-erh tea cake is the undeniably sweet glutinous rice taste and jujube aroma that accompanies it.
+This tea is from the spring harvest in 2013 in Bulang Mountain.
+Farmers applied the "one bud with two leaves" standard when picking premium-grade Menghai large-leaf tea bushes.
+The iconic feature of this ripe pu-erh tea cake is the undeniably sweet glutinous rice taste and accompanying Jujube (Chinese red date) aroma.

 6g per 500ml 3-5min